 In our discussions with businesses that use live chat, we found that many affirm the relationship between age and preference.
 Companies that target customers in the middle age ranges, for example, report great success with their live chat channels.
 There are, however, some outliers.

 Roy Reyer, owner of Radar Roy Enterprises Inc., an online car accessories company, has offered live chat since 2005.
-His customers are mostly men between the ages of 35 and 55.
+His customers are mostly men between the ages of 35 and 55, and he claims that “they use live chat all the time.”
+In comparing live chat to phone support, he notes the following:

 In our discussions, we also found that, while customer age is an important factor, it is not the only one.
 There are cases in which the convenience and immediacy of live chat make it the preferred channel, even when the target demographic has a general preference for phone.